rollbar/docs/onboarding/spring.md

-# Follow these steps

-Send your first event and start using Rollbar with three easy steps with your Spring project!
+# Follow these three easy steps to send your first event and start using Rollbar

 <br />